DataONEorg/Education/_lessons/lessons/04_entry/index.md

 ## To learn more about designing a relational database:

+.full-width[
-1. Database Design for Mere Mortals: A Hands-On Guide to Relational Database Design (2nd Edition)  by Michael J. Hernandez.
-Addison-Wesley.
-2003.
+* Database Design for Mere Mortals: A Hands-On Guide to Relational Database Design (2nd Edition).
+Michael J. Hernandez.
+Addison-Wesley, 2003.
-2. Fundamentals of Relational Database Design by Paul Litwin. http://r937.com/relational.html.
+* Fundamentals of Relational Database Design.
+Paul Litwin. http://r937.com/relational.html.
 (Accessed May 12, 2016).
+]

 ---